Australia investigators defend MH370 out-of-control scenario

 The ATSB's chief technical officer Peter Foley, who was the MH370 search head, defended its conclusions, saying investigators had explored all the expert advice and analysis they were provided with.

-"We have quite a bit of data to tell us that the aircraft, if it was being controlled at the end, it wasn't very successfully being controlled."

 Mr Foley said a key piece of evidence was from the right outboard flap, which was found off Tanzania in June 2016.
-This showed the flap was mostly liked in a retracted position and therefore not configured for landing when it smashed into the ocean.
+This showed the flap was most likely in a retracted position and therefore not configured for landing when it smashed into the ocean.